batermj/data_sciences_campaign/DeepLearning/Top_10K_Papers_List.md

 # [Papers to be for Quantum Mechanics]
 + [ ] Two-Worlds Interpretation of Quantum Mechanics, https://arxiv.org/abs/2309.03151

+# [Papers to be for Quantum Mechanics]
++ The Information Theory of Aging, https://www.nature.com/articles/s43587-023-00527-6.epdf

 ## 2023.Jul.04 - for Classical Convolution Neural Networks related Models
 + [CNN] Character-level Convolutional Networks for Text Classification, https://arxiv.org/abs/1509.01626